magento/devdocs/src/live-search/install.md

    You should be able to add facets after `cron` runs the attribute feeds and exports attribute metadata.

-1. Wait about an hour after `cron` runs to synchronize data.
+1. Wait at least an hour after `cron` runs to synchronize data.
 Then, [verify](#verify-export) that the data was exported.

 1. [Test](#test-the-connection) the connection from the storefront.